CLAUDE.md

 STYLE MATCHING:

-If ownership is distributed, use project-wide conventions.
+If ownership label is `shared`, use project-wide conventions.

 POST-GENERATION VERIFICATION (MANDATORY):